-Prioritizing your decisions might help you improve your decision-making skills and time management skills.
+Prioritizing your decisions might help you improve your decision-making and time management skills.
 Make a list of items you need to accomplish or decide on, starting with the smallest decision.
-Working your way through the list can make you feel empowered and accomplished, and this can improve your confidence with decisions.
+Working your way through the list can make you feel empowered and accomplished, improving your confidence in decisions.

 Explore more articles

-- How To Run an Online Brainstorming Session in 5 Steps
+- How To Become an Anesthesiologist in 7 Steps (Plus Salary)